minishift/minishift/docs/using.md

 <!-- /MarkdownTOC -->

-<a name="managing-your-cluster"></a>
+<a name="managing-your-openshift-instance"></a>
-## Managing your cluster
+## Managing your Openshift instance

-This section contains information about basic cluster management operations.
+This section contains information about basic virtual machine and OpenShift management operations.

-<a name="starting-a-cluster"></a>
+<a name="starting-openshift"></a>
-### Starting a cluster
+### Starting OpenShift

-The [minishift start](./docs/minishift_start.md) command can be used to start your cluster.
+The [minishift start](./docs/minishift_start.md) command can be used to start your OpenShift instance.
-This command creates and configures a virtual machine that runs a single-node OpenShift cluster.
+This command creates and configures a virtual machine that runs a single-node OpenShift instance.

-<a name="stopping-a-cluster"></a>
+<a name="stopping-openshift"></a>
-### Stopping a cluster
+### Stopping OpenShift

-The [minishift stop](./docs/minishift_stop.md) command can be used to stop your cluster.
+The [minishift stop](./docs/minishift_stop.md) command can be used to stop your OpenShift instance.
-This command shuts down the Minishift virtual machine, but preserves all cluster state and data.
+This command shuts down the Minishift virtual machine, but preserves all instance state and data.
-Starting the cluster again will restore it to it's previous state.
+Starting the instance again will restore it to it's previous state.

-<a name="deleting-a-cluster"></a>
+<a name="deleting-openshift"></a>
-### Deleting a cluster
+### Deleting OpenShift

-The [minishift delete](./docs/minishift_delete.md) command can be used to delete your cluster.
+The [minishift delete](./docs/minishift_delete.md) command can be used to delete the OpenShift instance.
 This command shuts down and deletes the Minishift virtual machine.
 No data or state is preserved.

+<a name="environment-variables"></a>
+## Environment variables

+Minishift allows you to specify command line flags you commonly use via environment variables.
+To do so, apply the following rules to the flag you want to set via an environment variable.

+* Apply the _MINISHIFT__ as a prefix to your environment variable, for example the _vm-driver_ flag of the [start](./docs/minishift_start.md) command becomes _MINISHIFT_vm-driver_.
+* Uppercase the flag, _MINISHIFT_vm-driver_ becomes _MINISHIFT_VM-DRIVER_.
+* Last but not least, replace _-_ with _\__, _MINISHIFT_VM-DRIVER_ becomes _MINISHIFT_VM_DRIVER_

+Another common example might be the URL of the ISO to be used.
+Usually you specify it via _iso-url_ of the [start](./docs/minishift_start.md) command.
+Applying the rules from above, you can also specify this URL by setting the environment variable _MINISHIFT_ISO_URL_.

+**Note:** There is also the _MINISHIFT_HOME_ environment variable.
+Per default Minishift places all its runtime state into _~/.minishift_.
+Using _MINISHIFT_HOME_, you can choose a different directory as Minishift's home directory.
+This is currently experimental and semantics might change in future releases.

-<a name="interacting-with-your-cluster"></a>
+<a name="interacting-with-openshift"></a>
-## Interacting With your Cluster
+## Interacting with OpenShift

 <a name="openshift-client-binary-oc"></a>
-### OpenShift Client binary (oc)
+### OpenShift client binary (oc)

-The `minishift start` command creates an OpenShift cluster using the [cluster up](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) approach.
+The `minishift start` command creates an OpenShift instance using the [cluster up](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) approach.
 For this purpose it copies the _oc_ binary onto  your host.
 You find it under _~/.minishift/cache/oc/\<OpenShift version\>/oc_.
 You can add this binary to your _PATH_ variable